Safecast/bGeigieMini/README.md

 (Instructions from [here](http://www.rocketnumbernine.com/2011/12/16/installing-avr-gcc-on-osx).
 Tested on Mac OS X Mountain Lion 10.8.4))

-### Upload bootloader to main microcontroller
+### Upload bGeigie3 firmware to main microcontroller

 1. Launch the Arduino-Safecast IDE
 2. Connect Pocket AVR Programmer to the ISP Pin header.
 Pin 1 of the ISP is marked on the PCB.
 Make sure the switch on the programmer is set to `No power`.
 Make sure the battery it attached to the board and has some charge.
 Make sure no SD card is inserted.
   ![ISP setting](https://dl.dropbox.com/u/78009186/Photos/bGeigie3/isp_setting.jpg)
 3. Pull low (off) the left switch on the small black dual switch on the board.
   ![Switch Setting 1284p](https://dl.dropbox.com/u/78009186/Photos/bGeigie3/program_1284p.jpg)
-4. In Arduino IDE, select `Tools -> Programmer -> USBtinyISP`, and `Tools -> Board -> Mighty 1284p 8MHz using Optiboot`.
-Finally `Tools -> Burn Bootloader`.
+4. In Arduino IDE, open `File -> Examples -> SafecastBGeigie -> bGeigie3`.
+5. Select `Tools -> Programmer -> USBtinyISP` (or whatever ISP you are using), and `Tools -> Board -> Mighty 1284p 8MHz using Optiboot`.
+6. Finally, launch programming by `File -> Upload Using Programmer`.
-5. Pull back up the left small switch.
+7. Pull back up the left small switch.
 Both switches should be up (on) now.
   ![Switch normal mode](https://dl.dropbox.com/u/78009186/Photos/bGeigie3/normal_setting.jpg)

 ### Upload USB controller firmware

-1. Launch the Arduino-Safecast IDE
-2. Connect Pocket AVR Programmer to the ISP Pin header.
+1. Connect Pocket AVR Programmer to the ISP Pin header.
 Pin 1 of the ISP is marked on the PCB.
 Make sure the switch on the programmer is set to `No power`.
 Make sure the battery it attached to the board and has some charge.
 Make sure no SD card is inserted.
   ![ISP setting](https://dl.dropbox.com/u/78009186/Photos/bGeigie3/isp_setting.jpg)
-3. Pull low (off) the small switch on the right of the black dual switch.
+2. Pull low (off) the small switch on the right of the black dual switch.
   ![Switch Setting 32u4](https://dl.dropbox.com/u/78009186/Photos/bGeigie3/program_32u4.jpg)
-4. In a terminal, go to `SDReader32u4/USBtoSerialMassStorage`.
+3. In a terminal, go to `SDReader32u4/USBtoSerialMassStorage`.

         cd <arduino_libraries_path>/SDReader32u4/USBtoSerialMassStorage

-5. Compile and upload SD reader firmware to USB microcontroller.
+4. Compile and upload SD reader firmware to USB microcontroller.
 If not using a USBtinyISP kind of AVR programmer, the makefile needs to be modified before this step.

         make avrdude

-6. Pull back up the left small switch.
+5. Pull back up the left small switch.
 Both switches should be up (on) now.
   ![Switch normal mode](https://dl.dropbox.com/u/78009186/Photos/bGeigie3/normal_setting.jpg)

-### Upload bGeigie3 firmware

-1. Launch the Arduino-Safecast IDE
-2. Plug the FTDI breakout board on the board as shown on the picture.
-  [picture]
-3. Select Serial port corresponding to FTDI breakout board from `Tools -> Serial Port -> [my port]`.
-4. Open the bGeigie3 sketch from menu `Examples->SafecastBGeigie->bGeigie3`.
-5. Press upload button (or `File -> Upload`).
-6. Open the Serial terminal by pressing button (or `Tools -> Serial Monitor`), you should see something like

-        *** Welcome to bGeigie ***
-        Version-3.2.2
-        GPS start time,590ms
-        --- Diagnostic START ---
-        Version,3.2.2
-        Device ID,301
-        Radio enabled,yes
-        Radio initialized,yes
-        Radio address,3301
-        Radio channel,20
-        GPS type MTK,yes
-        GPS system startup,yes
-        SD inserted,yes
-        SD initialized,yes
-        SD open file,yes
-        SD read write,yes
-        SD reader enabled,yes
-        SD reader initialized,yes
-        Temperature,30C
-        Humidity,45%
-        Battery voltage,4198mV
-        HV sense enabled,no
-        System free RAM,13639B
-        Power management enabled,yes
-        Command line interface enabled,yes
-        Coordinate truncation enabled,no
-        --- Diagnostic END ---
-        Starting now!
-        bGeigie sleeps... good night.

-    Congratulations, we're half-way there.

 ## Device configuration